-From IUPUI Schools, Indiana University Campuses, and Purdue University Campuses Prospective transfer students should have a minimum grade point average of 2.0 on a 4.0 scale, meet the requirements of the department, and be in good disciplinary standing.
+From IUPUI Schools, Indiana University Campuses, and Purdue University Campuses Prospective transfer students should have a minimum grade point average of 2.0 on a 4.0 scale and be in good disciplinary standing.
 In order to be accepted for admission to the School of Science, students must first complete the processing of appropriate materials as indicated below.
 Acceptance to the school also requires the signature of the chairperson of the department approving the request to pursue a degree program and the signature of the associate dean for academic programs and student development of the School of Science.